yosbelms/cor/docs/documentation.md

 ### Use

-Use statement requests modules previously defined.
-It is possible to achieve by using `use` keyword which behaves ruled by some conventions.
+Use statement imports modules previously defined.
+The `use` keyword behaves ruled by some conventions.

-Example.
-Using a subpackage:
+Example:
 ```
+// importing math.cor
 use './math'

 func init() {